The Tourist (TV series): Development

 In February 2020, it was announced that BBC One and Stan would co-produce a limited mystery-thriller series written by Harry and Jack Williams, directed by Chris Sweeney, and produced by Two Brothers Pictures.
-HBO Max later joined as a co-producer and distributor for the US market.
+HBO Max later joined as a distributor for the US market.

 In January 2021, Jamie Dornan, Danielle Macdonald, Shalom Brune-Franklin, Ólafur Darri Ólafsson, Alex Dimitriades, and Hugo Weaving joined the cast of the series.
-Damon Herriman replaced Hugo Weaving a week before filming started.
+Damon Herriman replaced Weaving a week before filming started.

 Filming

-Season 1
+Series 1

-Filming, which began in March 2021 in South Australia, took place in the regional towns of Port Augusta and Peterborough, and the Flinders Ranges, with some scenes shot in Adelaide.
+Filming, which began in March 2021 in South Australia, took place in the regional towns of Port Augusta and Peterborough, and the Flinders Ranges, with some scenes being shot in Adelaide.
 The production crew recreated Bali's Kuta Beach on Adelaide's North Haven Beach.
 Principal photography was concluded in July 2021.

-Season 2
+Series 2

-Filming for the second season will start in April 2023 with Jamie Dornan and Danielle Macdonald returning.
+Filming for the second series started in April 2023 with Jamie Dornan and Danielle Macdonald returning.
+Principal photography began in April 2023 in Dublin, Ireland.
+Diarmaid Murtagh, Conor MacNeill, Olwen Fouéré, Francis Magee, Mark McKenna, Réginal-Roland Kudiwu and Nessa Matthews joined the cast alongside Dornan, Macdonald and Larsen.
+Shooting took place in and around Dublin with some scenes being shot in Bray, Djouce and the Wicklow Mountains.

 Release

+The series is distributed internationally by All3Media.